shortstheory/underwater-dtn/2do.md

 in progress:

 done:
+* does @Nullable do anything?
+* publish progress use ProgressNtfs?
+* is my PDU ID random enough? - maybe use pearson hashing?
 * improve the RFC, make it more neutral and stick with RFC style guide
 * check if you can replace the datagramMap with a queue or other DS
 * datagramMap can be avoided entirely if we use the same msgID for reTx-ing messages